GateOmega/Chunk-Production-Alert-Bot/README.md

 ```
 To save the file: CTRL + O and press Enter.
 To exit from file: CTRL + X.
+You can edit/change variables later.

 ## 2. Variables / Requirements

 $THRESHOLD VALUE.
 Replace THRESHOLD value with the threshold value of your choice.